-Each semester during their PhD study, students enroll in the 1.5 unit course ALS503 Current Topics in Applied Life Sciences & Ethics/ Responsible Conduct of Research.
-Their research work and the tracking of all PhD research progress and milestones are tracked through the course ALS504 which is a 13.5 unit course each semester.
+Each semester during their PhD study, students enroll in the 1.5 unit course PDEV 7200 Current Topics in Applied Life Sciences & Ethics/ Responsible Conduct of Research.
+Their research work and the tracking of all PhD research progress and milestones are tracked through the course RES 7000 which is a 13.5 unit course each semester and 12 units over the summer session.
 Upon approval of their faculty advisor and the PhD Program Director, students may register (through the Registrar’s office) for additional courses that further their PhD research.

 After completing the PhD, students should be able to: